Freelancer vs. Independent Contractor: What’s the Difference?

 6. Employment prospects

 While it’s common for freelancers to have been previously employed at a company in their field (or be currently employed by one if it’s a side hustle), most operate with the assumption that they’ll be a free agent for the foreseeable future.
 With contracting, you’ll sometimes see what’s known as a contract-to-hire agreement.
 This type of arrangement is a means to an end.
-Under it, a worker contracts with a company for a set amount of time with the understanding that at the end of the contract, the employer will either decide to hire them as a permanent employee or terminate the relationship.
+Under it, a worker contracts with a company for a set amount of time, understanding that at the end of the contract, the employer will either decide to hire them as a permanent employee or terminate the relationship.

 Which One is Right for My Business?

-The short answer is, it depends.
+The short answer is it depends.

 A freelancer may be the better choice if you: